 Nossa Senhora da Conceição Church, also known as Igreja das Conchas, was built on top of a hill and represents a landmark in the foundation of the city.
 It was declared a national heritage by IPHAN (National Institute of Historic and Artistic Heritage).

-Nearby are also the ruins of Nossa Senhora da Conceição, another church that was never completed due to a fire.
+Nearby there are also the ruins of Nossa Senhora da Conceição, another church that was never completed due to a fire.

-Located in front of Praia da Areia Preta is the Radium Hotel, which was built to be a naval school and, a few years later, was sold and became one of the largest Brazilian casinos.
+Located in front of Praia da Areia Preta there is Radium Hotel, which was built to be a naval school and, a few years later, it was sold and became one of the largest Brazilian casinos.
 After its decay in 1964, it was declared a Historical Heritage Site and today it works as a cultural space.

 The Poço dos Jesuítas, also known as Poço da Fonte, is dome-shaped and is the only one left in the region.
 The water that came out of it was believed to be miraculous.

 For those who like local handicrafts, a great option is the Hippie Fair that takes place on weekends in front of the Radium Hotel.
 The famous clay pots used in local cuisine are also sold there.